 Restrained use of colour and materials is something often overlooked when people design small spaces.
 The trick is to add enough texture to give it character and warmth, and you can achieve this with a small amount of well-considered materials.

-– Made from earth from the site and foamcrete bricks
+– Earthen dome home made from earth from the site and foamcrete bricks

 – Tadalak used in wet areas – a waterproof plaster made from lime which is rammed, polished and treated with soap to waterproof